Humana (HUM)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Humana’s ROIC has decreased over the last few years.
+Over the last few years, Humana’s ROIC averaged 1.9 percentage point decreases each year.
 Only time will tell if its new bets can bear fruit and potentially reverse the trend.

-There are definitely a lot of things to like about Humana.
-First off, its revenue growth was good over the last five years, and analysts believe it can continue growing at these levels.
+For starters, its revenue growth was good over the last five years and is expected to accelerate over the next 12 months.
 And while its declining EPS over the last five years makes it a less attractive asset to the public markets, its scale gives it meaningful leverage when negotiating reimbursement rates.
-On top of that, its stellar ROIC suggests it has been a well-run company historically.
+Additionally, Humana’s stellar ROIC suggests it has been a well-run company historically.

-Humana’s P/E ratio based on the next 12 months is 19.1x.
+Humana’s P/E ratio based on the next 12 months is 14.5x.
 When scanning the healthcare space, Humana trades at a fair valuation.
-If you trust the business and its direction, this is an ideal time to buy.
+For those confident in the business and its management team, this is a good time to invest.